mwz-cg/playground-react/markdowns/1-introduction.md

 * a JSX expression is just syntactic sugar that is transformed at build time into a JavaScript expression.
 This means that if you want to have a newline between a `return` statement and the JSX expression for readability, you must surround the JSX expression with parentheses.
 Otherwise, as stated in the ECMAScript standard, Automatic Semicolon Insertion will insert a semicolon before your expression, because there should not be a line terminator between a `return` statement and its value (if it has one).
 * when you generate a list of elements, each element should have a `key` property with a distinct value, for performance reasons.
 If you don't do that, the code will still compile, but you'll see warnings in the console.

-Fix the code below to follow these rules:
+Fix the code of the file `counter-jsx.js` on the second code tab to to follow these rules:

 @[Example of JSX]({
   "stubs": ["src/counter-jsx.js"],